-The Platinum rating is the highest level awarded by ARGUS (Aviation Research Group US).
+The Platinum Elite rating is the highest level awarded by ARGUS (Aviation Research Group US).
 It is awarded to experienced operators who have a well-developed Safety Management System (SMS), a clear and workable Emergency Response Plan, effective policies and procedures, and documented records for all major aspects of Operations and Maintenance.
-Jet Linx has maintained a Platinum rating since 2007, and was the first private aviation company to receive the Platinum Elite status when it was introduced in 2021.
+Jet Linx maintained a Platinum rating since 2007, and was the first private aviation company to receive the Platinum Elite status when it was introduced in 2021.

 IS-BAO Stage 3

 The International Standard for Business Aircraft Operations IS-BAO is a code of best practices that serves as the gold standard for business aviation around the world.
 It was developed by the International Business Aviation Council (IBAC) in 2002 and has been endorsed by the National Business Aviation Association (NBAA).
 Stage 3, the most advanced level, is awarded only when safety management has become a fully engrained part of the company’s culture, and a positive culture of safety management has been sustained over time.
 Jet Linx has maintained a Stage 3 rating since 2015.

 Operators that achieve the Wingman designation must meet the criteria in “The Wingman Standard.”
 They undergo an initial audit and then a followup audit every 24 months.
 This audit includes a two-day on-site visit by Wyvern’s safety advisors and carries requirements above and beyond standard air safety regulations.
 In addition, Wyvern sets strict minimum pilot hour requirements for both the pilot-in-command and the second-in-command.
 The Wingman operator has the strongest requirements for any 3rd party operator they use.
 Jet Linx has maintained a Wingman rating since 2014.